aniretakey/ecommerce-application/README.md

 - `npm run lint ` - run ESLint to identify and fix code style issues and errors

-- `npm run format` - run Prettier to check the formatting of the code
+- `npm run format` - fix code formatting with Prettier

 - `npm run test` - run the process of executing tests and generating test outcome reports using Jest